Enhancing Multi-Criteria Decision-Making: A Novel Approach to Generalized Decision Rules Using Mahalanobis Distance

 - Gather all relevant data required for the decision-making process, ensuring comprehensive coverage of options and criteria.

-- Define the set of options img and criteria img
+- Define the set of options and criteria

 2. Computation of Decision Metrics: